appservR/appservR.github.io/content/en/docs/recipes/install-service.md

 ### Install

-`appservr service install` sub-command will install appservr as a service (still running the executable at its current location).
+`appservr service install` sub-command installs AppservR as a service (running the executable file at its current location).

-On Windows, we recommand that you modify the service in the services configuration panel afterwards in order to have it ran by a non-admin account.
+On Windows, only admins can install services, and services run with administrative privileges by default.
+We recommend that you change this, using the services configuration panel after install, in order to have it ran by a non-admin account.
 Otherwise, you allow AppservR admin to run arbitrary scripts as admin, which is a security threat (AppservR uses your system installation of R and is not isolated from your system).

 ### Start

-`appservr service start` will start the service.
+`appservr service start` starts the service.

 ### Stop

-`appservr service stop` will stop the service.
+`appservr service stop` stops the service.

 ### Uninstall

-`appservr service remove` will uninstall the service if it is already stopped, or right after it is stopped.
+`appservr service remove` uninstalls the service if it is already stopped, or schedule removal right after it is stopped.

-## Run without admin on Windows
+## Run without admin rights on Windows

 Without admin privilege you cannot install AppservR as a service on Windows.
-However, you can still run it as a scheduled task to run on startup or at session start, which should be a decent alternative.
+However, you can still run it as a scheduled task to run on startup or at session start, which should be a decent alternative in most cases.